 - Preheat the oven to 350F and spray your cast iron with some nonstick spray.
 I used a 10.25″ cast iron skillet.

 - In a saucepan, add the butter, 4 oz chocolate, cocoa powder, and natural SunButter.
 Melt over medium heat until fully combined.
-Take it off the heat and allow it to cool for about 15 minutes.
+Take it off the heat and mix in the vanilla.
+Allow it to cool for about 15 minutes.

 - In a large bowl, whisk together the eggs and sugar.
 This takes some effort, but really whip the two together until it becomes pale and fluffy (see picture about).
 This takes 3-5 minutes of whisking.